 13. Crimp dough into the desired edge that you like using your thumb and forefinger.

-14. Fill with your desired pie filling and bake according to the instructions of your filling.
+14. Fill with your desired pie filling and bake according to the instructions for your filling.

 P.S.
 If you want to find the best gluten-free items online (best prices around, believe me, I have checked!) with free shipping, I highly recommend Thrive Market, they even have a special Gluten Free section.
 CLICK HERE to check them out!